Monika-bhat1/eth-Avaxmodule1/README.md

 # DEPLOYMENT AND COMPILATION :
 We compiled the following contract using the Remix ide environment because of its ease of working and compilation .
-The contract here checks whether the owner of the contract is the sender or not .In other words we can say that the one who has created the contract is the one who uses it.
-We have created a constructor and three different functions that perform the same task but using different statements.
+The contract here has a setValue function that involves all the three statements performing simple mathematical operations such as not equal to and equal to which reverts back a message if the condition provided is not true.